rpede/MobileProgramming24/_advanced_state/password_manager.md

 ## Vault screen

-This is the screen that gets shown when the vault have been opened.
+This is the screen that gets shown when the vault has been opened.

 `lib/ui/vault_screen.dart`